 - Its “gentle and lingering” scent naturally wakens the body.

 After some further research, I discovered that number four is the correct answer.
 The process of digesting the glucose (natural sugars) helps wake up your body, and then keep it that way – for about as long as it takes for your body to process the apple.

 But, as was stated before, under this definition, any healthy foods can have the same effects.
 So how did apples get all the hype?
 Perhaps it’s because they contain less natural sugar?
 (The average banana has 14 grams, while an orange contains a whopping 23 grams of sugar.)
 Or maybe it’s the combined sensory experience that can be achieved when eating an apple.
 (When was the last time you heard a banana crunch?)
 Whatever the reasoning, it has worked – a simple Google search will result in hundreds of articles coming to the apple’s defense.

 And while the apple may not replace your regular coffee routine all together, it offers a healthier alternative to staying awake.
 So the next time you’re feeling a little tired or need an extra pick-me-up, pass on the coffee and try a fruit salad instead.

-Opinions expressed in the article are those of the guest author and not necessarily Have a Namaste.
+Bethaney Wallace is a social media advocate for the mortgage rate information site, Mortgage Sum.
+She is passionate about blogging and eating fruits.
+Opinions expressed in the article are those of the guest author and not necessarily of Have a Namaste.